How important is Vitamin D, really? Well, a Vitamin D deficiency could be the reason for several serious diseases.

-Vitamin D plays an important role in your health.
+You see, Vitamin D plays an important role in your health.
 It helps the body absorb calcium, which is essential for good bone health.
 It helps both the immune system and nervous system function properly.
 And research has shown that vitamin D is essential for brain health, as it protects the body from oxidative stress.
-The best way to get your daily dose of vitamin D is to enjoy some sunshine, but around 75% of Americans are vitamin D deficient.
-This creates a bigger problem.
-Deficiencies in vitamin D are leading to other, bigger health problems.
+The best way to get your daily dose of vitamin D is to enjoy some sunshine, but around 75% of Americans have a vitamin D deficiency.
+And unfortunately, vitamin D deficiency leads to other, bigger health problems.
+(1)

 Here’s what could happen if you don’t get your daily dose of Vitamin D:

 The body generates around 10,000 cancer cells each day.
 Vitamin D deficiency allows these cancer cells to proliferate and invade new tissue.
 When vitamin D levels are optimal, the body works harder to inhibit cancer progression and decrease inflammation.
 Vitamin D is an important part of a powerful and healthy immune system that nips cancer cells at the bud.
 When the body is deficient in vitamin D, autoimmune complications increase, which allows cancer cells to grow and spread.
 A long-term vitamin D deficiency leaves you at risk for multiple types of cancer, including breast, prostate, cervical, ovarian and pancreatic.
 (2)

 Some studies have shown that young people who have higher vitamin D levels decreased their chances of developing type 2 diabetes later in life, compared to those with lower vitamin D levels.
 Researchers believe that vitamin D can help the body manage blood sugar levels by regulating calcium.
 Without adequate vitamin D, the body may have a harder time managing blood sugar, which can lead to type 2 diabetes.
 (3)